Flu Research Finds Harmful Immune Response

 RICHARD KNOX: The most striking feature of the 1918 flu is that it killed healthy young adults in days.
 Flu expert Michael Katze of the University of Washington.

-Prof. MICHAEL KATZE (Flu Expert, University of Washington): People were bleeding from their mouth.
+MICHAEL KATZE: People were bleeding from their mouth.
 Their lungs were completely destroyed.
 I mean it was an extremely quick and dramatic death, very unlike most influenza virus symptoms.